mironside/mironside.github.io-nope/_posts/2015-05-01-notes-on-task-based-build-system.md

   - **Execute** - Processes the task using the Task data object: reads Input Files and creates Output Files.

 - **MetaTask** - Have the same capabilities as a Task but can create new Task Lines that get added to Scheduler when Executed.
+Because they create Tasks MetaTasks always Execute.

 Task dependencies are implicit based on Input and Output Files.
 If Task B uses the File "main.obj" as Input and Task A outputs "main.obj" then Task B depends on Task A.  In other words, Task A must complete before Task B can Execute.
-The Task Scheduler will only Execute Tasks that have no depdendencies or whose dependencies have completed.
+The Task Scheduler will only Execute Tasks that have no dependencies or whose dependencies have completed.
 When a Task completes the Scheduler re-evaluates to see if any new Tasks can Execute.
 This repeats until all Tasks are complete.

 Example